apakle/accountcustomermanagement/README.md

 ### `CustomerList` Component

 - Fetches and displays all customers from the backend.
-- Provides buttons to update or delete each customer.
+- Provides buttons to update or delete each customer, and a button to add an account to a customer.
-- Displays associated accounts for each customer.

 ### `NewCustomer` Component